 Students may also be eligible to earn credit for military training and education.
 Learn more »

-At Thomas Edison State University, students may apply APR credits to any part of a degree program, including the area of study, as long as they are appropriate and do not exceed the limitation of transferable credits from any one source, and provided they successfully complete courses within the specified effective dates of the review and submit appropriate documentation.
+At Thomas Edison State University, students may apply APR credits to any part of a degree program, including the area of study, as long as they are appropriate and do not exceed the limitation of transferable credits from any one source, and provided they successfully complete the reviewed learning experiences within the specified effective dates of the review and submit appropriate documentation.
 Roadmaps to specific areas of study may be recommended for programs with large credit awards, so be sure to discuss this with your College advisor.

 Students interested in using their reviewed training for college credit by enrolling in Thomas Edison State University should follow the APR Transcript Documentation Policy.

 Those who wish to create a transcript of their APR-assessed training for use with an employer or at another institution may be interested in Individual Learning Account, a non-degree service provided by Thomas Edison State University.